 Newspaper Archive provides page-image archives of newspapers is especially strong in coverage of suburban, small-city, and rural newspapers, with coverage extending from the colonial era to the present in some cases.

 This database has very wide scope but its interface lacks the powerful search tools and requires more manual work than newspaper archives from academic library vendors like Readex, Gale, and ProQuest.
-Do not confuse this package with the Access World News database from Newsbank, which focuses on news sources worldwide, mostly in plain text, from the past few decades.

 Free, searchable facsimiles of US newspapers published 1836-1922 and scanned from historic newspaper collections in each state.
 Search options are not as refined as commercial newspaper archives from Readex, ProQuest, or Gale.